-Subtropical Storm Alberto Closes In On Florida; Warnings Of Floods, Tornadoes
+Subtropical Storm Alberto Makes Landfall In Florida; Flash Floods Reported

 Forecasters are also warning people in those same areas and in southern South Carolina of the possibility that "brief tornadoes" could develop as Alberto moves further inland.

-Alberto is slated to hit land just west of Panama City, Fla. – which is predicted to get more than 6.5 inches of rain through Tuesday night, according to the National Weather Service's office in Tallahassee.
+Laguna Beach is just west of Panama City, Fla. – which is predicted to get more than 6.5 inches of rain through Tuesday night, according to the National Weather Service's office in Tallahassee.

-Shortly before 2 p.m.
-ET, Alberto was creeping toward the coast.
-Its center passed parallel of Apalachicola and was about 30 miles south-southwest of Panama City, the NHC said.
+Shortly before 5 p.m.
+ET, Alberto was moving north at near 9 mp, the NHC said.
+It's expected to speed up a bit over the next few days, as it takes a northward to north-northwestward motion.

+"On the forecast track, the center of Alberto will move over Alabama later tonight and Tuesday," the NHC says.
+"The system is forecast to move over the Tennessee Valley on Tuesday and into the Ohio Valley and Great Lakes region on Wednesday and Thursday."

-Perry, Fla., has received nearly 2 inches of rain since Sunday morning, and it will get much more, the NWS said shortly before noon ET.
+Perry, Fla., has received nearly 2 inches of rain since Sunday morning, and it will get much more, the NWS said.
 More than an inch of rain has also already fallen in both Tallahassee and Apalachicola.
 Warnings about storm surges and high surf were aired along the coast on either side of Apalachicola on Monday.

 Here's are estimated rainfall totals so far, forecast amounts from now through Tuesday night, and a depiction of the ongoing Flash Flood Watch where isolated higher amounts could cause flash flooding. pic.twitter.com/TdxIVD5Npc— NWS Tallahassee (@NWSTallahassee) May 28, 2018